Obama tried to save Trump from a colossal mistake

 Rex Tillerson, silver-haired and mature, looks like a Hollywood secretary of state.
 James Mattis, secretary of defense, is a trim and muscular man who looks like a commander.
 Trump also crowed about how he liked his nickname, Mad Dog.

-In Flynn's case, Trump, stuck with the craggy-faced ex-Marine whose appearance suggests steadfast strength.
+In Flynn's case, Trump, stuck with the craggy-faced Army officer whose appearance suggests steadfast strength.
 It must be noted that Trump has a strange attachment to military men -- he calls them "my generals" -- and Flynn was likely the one he favored most despite all of the signs that he was not fit for a crucial and sensitive assignment.

 Indeed, the mere fact that Flynn relished his role as a full-throated and caustic political campaigner showed he lacked the temperament to handle a top national security post.
 No serious spymaster would ever give the kind of soapbox performances Flynn gave in 2016.
 But Trump, whose formative years were spent at a military academy, was determined to keep him close.

-Note: Editor's note: An earlier version of this article incorrectly said Michael Flynn is an ex-Marine; he is a retired Army officer.